 8 Behaviors You Should Have Outgrown By Your 30s

 Take a long, hard look at all the photos taken of you in your 20s.
-We bet your initial reaction to at least a few of them is as follows: "I remember hating that photo, but I don't know why—I look so cute and young!"
+We bet your initial reaction to at least a few of them is: "I remember hating that photo, but I don't know why—I look so cute and young!"
 In 10 years, you'll feel that way about the ones you're taking today, so why not just skip the self-loathing and love them right out of the gate?

 As Amy Schumer pointed out so brilliantly, women are the worst at accepting praise.
 While compliments may be awkward to receive, by your 30s it's time to decide you've earned them and respond in a manner simply involving the words "thank you."

 If you talked to anyone else the way you talk to yourself, you'd be shunned from society.
 Practice self-speak that sounds more like something you'd say to a friend, likely more forgiving, more encouraging and, above all, more loving.
 Leave the mean-girl monologues in your 20s, with bad boyfriends and student-loan debt.
 (Kidding!
 You'll have that student-loan debt forever.)

 As Mark Twain once said, "Comparison is the death of joy."
 It's for this reason one of our editors quit social media and was happier thereafter, but you don't have to drop off the grid to stop sabotaging your own happiness.
 Every time you find yourself thinking about your shortcomings compared with what you see those around you accomplishing, owning or experiencing, take a moment to refocus on yourself and the goals dictated by your own heart.
 Trust us, this is a guaranteed trick for maintaining your sanity, as the only thing you have control over in life is yourself.
 If you can look at your own progress and compare it with where you once were (instead of where someone else is), you'll be able to set realistic goals and celebrate small victories rather than constantly depreciating your own status.